hukevinxiaochen/portfolio-kb/README.markdown

 This is a personal website and resume web application that takes a custom Markdown or MDX input and renders a nice resume and portfolio site.

-### Author Experience

-- Write MDX and get a landing page, search, contact form, and blog
-- The build process should be:
-  - Easy to explain
-  - Transparent with informative logs regarding what it is doing
-  - Customizable
+### Dev and Documentation Tasks

 - It should be clear how to:
   - Write MDX
     - Import an MDX file
     - Pass MDX to a component
     - Import a component
     - Use a component in an MDX file

+### Author Experience

+- Write MDX and get:
+  - [x] landing page
+  - [ ] search
+  - [ ] contact form
+  - [ ] blog
+- The build process should be explained:
+  - [x] Entrypoint is `client/Main.mdx`
+- The build process should come with informative logs regarding what it is doing.
   - design my main page
   - [x] design a custom component to be used by any component
     - [x] make new components in the components directory
   - style a component
   - style the entire application globally
-  - [ ] create the master project list as seed data, and then...
+  - [x] create the total project list as seed data, and then...
-    - [ ] derive it from the LaTeX resumes I've built
+    - [x] derive it from the LaTeX resumes I've built
   - [ ] whiteboard the data model
   - [ ] query an API for data stored in a database from our react components
     - [ ] write schema setup boilerplate to import JSON data into the Neo4j